txthinking/nami/package/readme.md

         // download one or more commands from tgz url await n.download_commands_from_tgz_url("tgz file url", {
-            "command": "The relative path of the file in the zip", "another command": "The relative path of the file in the zip", })
+            "command": "The relative path of the file in the tgz", "another command": "The relative path of the file in the tgz", })
         ```
 7. Tell users unsupport if no OS and Arch match